Writing and creativity experts will tell you that your best access to creativity is when you are in a state of flow.

-- Your goals are clear and obvious
+- Your goals are clear and obvious.

-- You receive immediate satisfaction from what you do
+- You receive immediate satisfaction from what you do.

-Let’s face it: You can try, but you can’t schedule creativity.
-You can, however, schedule activities to assist you with creativity by helping your mind remember the steps that pull you into the flow state.
+You can, however, do some specific actions to nudge yourself in the right direction of letting creativity flow naturally.
+You can schedule activities to assist you with creativity by helping your mind remember the steps that pull you into the flow state.

 Find an Autotelic Experience

 No, this doesn’t involve hallucinogenic drugs.

 Autotelic is derived from the Greek words “auto” (meaning self) and “telos” (goal).